Do you pee a little when you laugh?

 Pelvic floor issues are incredibly common.
 In fact, recent statistics suggest that 1 in 4 women suffer from pelvic floor dysfunction.
+And men do as well!
 Some conditions treated by a pelvic rehabilitation therapist include:

 - Musculoskeletal aches and pains (involving the back, hips, sacroiliac joint, groin, abdomen and sometimes limbs)

 - Painful sex or an inability to have penetrative sex

 - And much, much more

 So, you’ve been referred for a Pelvic Health Assessment.
 Here’s an overview of how your first session will go:

 History: Just like any other Physiotherapy assessment, we’ll go through a history of your symptoms, so we know exactly what your goals are, and to guide the rest of our exam.
 These conversations may include topics that aren’t easy to talk about – your bowel and bladder habits and sexual health and history are of particular importance in order to get a complete picture of your pelvic health.
 Rest assured, we do all of our assessments in a private room, and have ample time to chat about those less comfortable topics.